MicrosoftDocs/xamarin-communitytoolkit/docs/views/mediaelement.md

 ## Understand MediaSource types

-A [`MediaElement`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement) can play media by setting its [`Source`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Source) property to a remote or local media file.
-The `Source` property is of type [`MediaSource`](xref::Xamarin.CommunityToolkit.Core.MediaSource), and this class defines two static methods:
+A `MediaElement` can play media by setting its `Source` property to a remote or local media file.
+The `Source` property is of type `MediaSource`, and this class defines two static methods:

-- [`FromFile`](xref::Xamarin.CommunityToolkit.Core.MediaSource.FromFile*), returns a [`MediaSource`](xref::Xamarin.CommunityToolkit.Core.MediaSource) instance from a `string` argument.
+- `FromFile`, returns a `MediaSource` instance from a `string` argument.
-- [`FromUri`](xref::Xamarin.CommunityToolkit.Core.MediaSource.FromUri*), returns a [`MediaSource`](xref::Xamarin.CommunityToolkit.Core.MediaSource) instance from a `Uri` argument.
+- `FromUri`, returns a `MediaSource` instance from a `Uri` argument.

-In addition, the [`MediaSource`](xref::Xamarin.CommunityToolkit.Core.MediaSource) class also has implicit operators that return `MediaSource` instances from `string` and `Uri` arguments.
+In addition, the `MediaSource` class also has implicit operators that return `MediaSource` instances from `string` and `Uri` arguments.

 > [!NOTE]
-> When the [`Source`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Source) property is set in XAML, a type converter is invoked to return a [`MediaSource`](xref::Xamarin.CommunityToolkit.Core.MediaSource) instance from a `string` or `Uri`.
+> When the `Source` property is set in XAML, a type converter is invoked to return a `MediaSource` instance from a `string` or `Uri`.

-The [`MediaSource`](xref::Xamarin.CommunityToolkit.Core.MediaSource) class also has two derived classes:
+The `MediaSource` class also has two derived classes:

-- [`UriMediaSource`](xref::Xamarin.CommunityToolkit.Core.UriMediaSource), which is used to specify a remote media file from a URI.
-This class has a [`Uri`](xref::Xamarin.CommunityToolkit.Core.UriMediaSource.Uri) property that can be set to a `Uri`.
+- `UriMediaSource`, which is used to specify a remote media file from a URI.
+This class has a `Uri` property that can be set to a `Uri`.
-- [`FileMediaSource`](xref::Xamarin.CommunityToolkit.Core.FileMediaSource), which is used to specify a local media file from a `string`.
-This class has a [`File`](xref::Xamarin.CommunityToolkit.Core.FileMediaSource.File) property that can be set to a `string`.
+- `FileMediaSource`, which is used to specify a local media file from a `string`.
+This class has a `File` property that can be set to a `string`.
 In addition, this class has implicit operators to convert a `string` to a `FileMediaSource` object, and a `FileMediaSource` object to a `string`.

 > [!NOTE]
-> When a [`FileMediaSource`](xref::Xamarin.CommunityToolkit.Core.FileMediaSource) object is created in XAML, a type converter is invoked to return a [`FileMediaSource`](xref::Xamarin.CommunityToolkit.Core.FileMediaSource) instance from a `string`.
+> When a `FileMediaSource` object is created in XAML, a type converter is invoked to return a `FileMediaSource` instance from a `string`.

 ## Determine MediaElement status

-The [`MediaElement`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement) class defines a read-only bindable property named [`CurrentState`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.CurrentState), of type [`MediaElementState`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElementState).
+The `MediaElement` class defines a read-only bindable property named `CurrentState`, of type `MediaElementState`.
 This property indicates the current status of the control, such as whether the media is playing or paused, or if it's not yet ready to play the media.

-The [`MediaElementState`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElementState) enumeration defines the following members:
+The `MediaElementState` enumeration defines the following members:

 - `Closed` indicates that the `MediaElement` contains no media.
 - `Opening` indicates that the `MediaElement` is validating and attempting to load the specified source.
 - `Buffering` indicates that the `MediaElement` is loading the media for playback.
-Its [`Position`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Position) property does not advance during this state.
+Its `Position` property does not advance during this state.
 If the `MediaElement` was playing video, it continues to display the last displayed frame.
 - `Playing` indicates that the `MediaElement` is playing the media source.
-- `Paused` indicates that the `MediaElement` does not advance its [`Position`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Position) property.
+- `Paused` indicates that the `MediaElement` does not advance its `Position` property.
 If the `MediaElement` was playing video, it continues to display the current frame.
 - `Stopped` indicates that the `MediaElement` contains media but it is not being played or paused.
-Its [`Position`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Position) property is 0 and does not advance.
+Its `Position` property is 0 and does not advance.
 If the loaded media is video, the `MediaElement` displays the first frame.

-It's generally not necessary to examine the [`CurrentState`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.CurrentState) property when using the [`MediaElement`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement) transport controls.
+It's generally not necessary to examine the `CurrentState` property when using the `MediaElement` transport controls.
 However, this property becomes important when implementing your own transport controls.

 ## Implement custom transport controls

 The transport controls of a media player include the buttons that perform the functions **Play**, **Pause**, and **Stop**.
 These buttons are generally identified with familiar icons rather than text, and the **Play** and **Pause** functions are generally combined into one button.

-By default, the [`MediaElement`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement) playback controls are disabled.
+By default, the `MediaElement` playback controls are disabled.
 This enables you to control the `MediaElement` programmatically, or by supplying your own transport controls.
-In support of this, `MediaElement` includes [`Play`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Play), [`Pause`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Pause), and [`Stop`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement.Stop) methods.
+In support of this, `MediaElement` includes `Play`, `Pause`, and `Stop` methods.

-The following XAML example shows a page that contains a [`MediaElement`](xref:Xamarin.CommunityToolkit.UI.Views.MediaElement) and custom transport controls:
+The following XAML example shows a page that contains a `MediaElement` and custom transport controls:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"